-If KD has affected your child’s coronary arteries, he or she will be referred to a pediatric cardiologist at Rush.
+If KD has affected your child’s coronary arteries, they will be referred to a pediatric cardiologist at Rush.
 Other specialists may be involved in your child’s care, depending on the type and severity of symptoms.

-Your child will be admitted to the hospital, at least for early treatment of KD.
+Your child will need to be admitted to the hospital, at least for early treatment of KD.
 Treatment must be started as soon as possible, preferably while the fever is high.

 The goals of treatment include the following: